Kgoerbi/fs2_to_fs4_airport_converter/README.md

 * Parking positions have a standard design (see "Data" above).
 * Imported buildings may overlap with existing automatic buildings.

+The aerodromes should still be (optically) reprocessed:
+* The towers should be adapted to reality.
+* The runways should be adapted to reality.
+* The parking positions should be adapted to reality.
+* The imported buildings should be supplemented with tarmacs to hide the standard buildings.
+* The operating areas for aircrafts can be optimized with tarmacs.
+* The operating areas for aircrafts can be optimized with lines.
+* The aerodromes can be designed with other objects.

 ## 2. Editing with a text editor

 The TAP files have content similar to that described in the [AEROFLY FS WIKI for FS 2](https://www.aerofly.com/dokuwiki/doku.php/start) in the "Developer / Scenery Development" section.